Avagr/TaskSelect/README.md

 # TaskSelect
-Work-in-progress repository for experiments with ViT-based architectures for modeling Bottom-Up-Top-Down vision processes.
+Repository for experiments with ViT-based architectures for modelling Bottom-Up-Top-Down vision processes.